China's Huawei vows to become more transparent

 "Huawei has a duty to set the record straight, to dispel the myths and the misinformation," the retired admiral told the National Press Club in Canberra, denying there were any grounds for governments to fear Huawei.

-Lord said Huawei proposed to set up a centre in Australia to give security-cleared officials complete access to its software source code and equipment - similar to a centre it established in Britain two years ago.
+Lord said Huawei proposed to set up a center in Australia to give security-cleared officials complete access to its software source code and equipment - similar to a center it established in Britain two years ago.

 Huawei has also offered to undergo similar scrutiny in the United States, along with another Chinese telecoms equipment firm, ZTE Corp, the world's fifth largest telecom equipment maker.